- Product: Voyager

 Prepackaged Reports (PPR, Reports.mdb) allow sites to make a read-only connection to Voyager's database on the server via Microsoft Access on a workstation using an ODBC connection.
 PPR allow institutions to query the database for information that may not be available via batch jobs or other reporting functions in Voyager.

 Download this client and not any other Oracle ODBC client package.
-Support can troubleshoot the Ex Libris ODBC installation package only.
+Support will only troubleshoot the Ex Libris ODBC installation package.

 - Open MS Access > File > Account > click About Access